-Latching relays are also referred to as keep relays, impulse switches or remote control switches.
 Each time the button is pressed (= ON pulse signal), there is a change in the switching state at the "Changeover" input variables, which is saved until the next ON pulse.

-Eingangsvariablen Enable General enabling of the function (digital signal ON/OFF) Changeover Digital input signal (pulse) for changeover Switch on Digital input signal (pulse) only for switching on Switch off Digital input signal (pulse) only for switching off n be manually switched by tapping Car
+Input variables Enable General enabling of the function (digital signal ON/OFF) Changeover Digital input signal (pulse) for changeover Switch on Digital input signal (pulse) only for switching on Switch off Digital input signal (pulse) only for switching off

-• The switch on and switch off input variables are especially suitable for switching several startstop functions on or off at the same time.
+The switch on and switch off input variables are especially suitable for switching several start-stop functions on or off at the same time.
 With the next pulse at "Changeover", the switching state is changed again.